 In this article, you will learn:

-- What are the different flavors of smoking wood pellets.
+- What are the different flavor profiles.

 - Where to find them.

 - Bear Mountain BBQ 100% All Natural – Best Overall

 - Cookin’ pellets 40 Perfect Mix Smoking – Third Place

 - Traeger – Good Choice